phylotastic/phylotastic/README.md

 The main web page at [www.phylotastic.org][phylotastic-web] provides demonstrations (screencasts, live software) and further information.

 As of 2015, NSF has funded a project to develop a production version of the system.
 This is the main repository for the core functionality.

+## code repositories

+The active code repositories are in the github phylotastic organization.
+Stale repositories (mostly from hackathons) are in the phylotastic-legacy organization.

 ## get involved